NixOS/nixpkgs/doc/languages-frameworks/go.section.md

 ### `subPackages` {#var-go-subPackages}

+Specified as a string or list of strings.
 Limits the builder from building child packages that have not been listed.
 If `subPackages` is not specified, all child packages will be built.

+### `excludedPackages` {#var-go-excludedPackages}

+Specified as a string or list of strings.
+Causes the builder to skip building child packages that match any of the provided values.
+If `excludedPackages` is not specified, all child packages will be built.